Turning Seats Can Enhance Mobility

 Ranging in price from $5,295 to $5,695, Easy-Reach also offers a manual override in case the vehicle’s electrical system malfunctions.

 Braun’s Companion Seat

-Starting at $1,741, the Companion Seat fits most GM and Chrysler minivans, and can lift up to 300 pounds.
+The Companion Seat (no longer available from Braun) fits most GM and Chrysler minivans, and can lift up to 300 pounds.